Refining Enums

 The definition above tells flux that Some(...)

-has the refined type Option<...>[{valid: true}]
+has the refined type Option<...>[{valid: true}],

-has the refined type Option<...>[{valid: false}]
+and None has the refined type Option<...>[{valid: false}].

 NOTE When there is a single refinement index, we can skip the {valid:b}

-and just write b
+and just write b.

 #[spec(fn () -> Option<i32>[true])] fn test_some() -> Option<i32> { Option::Some(12) } #[spec(fn () -> Option<i32>[false])] fn test_none() -> Option<i32> { Option::None }